 If your project builds successfully, the Airflow UI automatically opens in your default webserver at

 When you create an Astro project, the Astro CLI uses port

 8080 for the Airflow webserver and port

 5432 for the Airflow metadata database by default.
 If these ports are already in use on your local computer, an error message might appear.
 To resolve this error message, see Test and troubleshoot locally.

 Once your project is running, you can access the Airflow UI by going to

 admin for both your username and password.

 It might take a few minutes for the Airflow UI to be available.
-As you wait for the Webserver container to start up, you might need to refresh your browser.
+As you wait for the webserver container to start up, you may need to refresh your browser.

 After logging in, you should see the DAGs from your